Lincoln High School (New Jersey)

-Lincoln High School Academy of Governance and Social Sciences (or simply Lincoln High School) is a four-year public high school located in Jersey City, in Hudson County, New Jersey, United States, operated as part of the Jersey City Public Schools, serving students in ninth through twelfth grade.
-The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1928.
+Lincoln High School Academy of Governance and Social Sciences (or simply Lincoln High School) is a four-year public high school located in Jersey City, in Hudson County, in the U.S. state of New Jersey, operated as part of the Jersey City Public Schools, serving students in ninth through twelfth grade.

-As of the 2021–22 school year, the school had an enrollment of 949 students and 51.4 classroom teachers (on an FTE basis), for a student–teacher ratio of 18.5:1.
-There were 602 students (63.4% of enrollment) eligible for free lunch and 18 (1.9% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 877 students and 63.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.9:1.
+There were 517 students (59.0% of enrollment) eligible for free lunch and 9 (1.0% of students) eligible for reduced-cost lunch.

+The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1928 and the school's accreditation expires in July 2025.

 Awards, recognition and rankings

 The school was the 328th-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
 The school had been ranked 294th in the state of 328 schools in 2012, after being ranked 305th in 2010 out of 322 schools listed.
 The magazine ranked the school 291st in 2008 out of 316 schools.
 The school was ranked 279th in the magazine's September 2006 issue, which surveyed 316 schools across the state.